AGU-Data/open-ocean-science/README.md

 A [GeoJSON](https://geojson.org/) file is a type of JSON file that is used for encoding a variety of geographic data.
  Please note that is GeoJSON the coordinates are given by [ *longitude*, *latitude* ].

  The website https://geojson.org has a **very** useful editor that can be used to find the coordinates of any feature by using the tools provided.
-Copy and paste the entire `places.geojson` into this editor and that copy it back to GitHub to commit your changes.
+Copy and paste the entire `places.geojson` into this editor and then copy it back to GitHub to commit your changes.